dvoraka/av-service/README.md

 Official [installation](http://www.clamav.net/documents/installing-clamav) for other systems.

 ##### Configuration
 For Jessie it is better to use `dpkg-reconfigure clamav-daemon` and enable TCP socket there because of systemd integration.
+Don't use names (e.g., **localhost**) as the address.

 OR